mherrerarendon/pitch-detector/README.md

 let mut detector = HannedFftDetector::default();
 let freq = detector.detect_pitch(&signal, sample_rate)?;
 ```
 Another common use case is to detect the predominant note of a signal.
-The predominant frequency of the signal does not have to be strictly correspond to the exact frequency of the note.
+This use case is similar to the first, but the predominant note of the signal maps to a range of frequencies, which includes out-of-tune frequencies.
 This use case is common for tuner applications, where the user would still want to know which note is being played, even if it's out of tune.
-The return type of `detect_note` includes the offset in cents from the in-tune frequency.
+The return type of `detect_note` includes the offset in cents from the in-tune frequency, and other useful information.
 ```rust
 use pitch_detector::{
     pitch::{hanned_fft::HannedFftDetector, PitchDetector},